uchenna-agu/demo-repo/README.md

 # Demo

-Description on how to use git and github.
+Description on how to use git and github!